mkuzmik/load-balancer/README.md

 **4**.To achieve successful LoadBalancer configuration you need to use LoadBalancerDataSource, DatabaseConfiguration,  LoadBalancingStrategy classes and create LoadBalancer class bean.  </br> </br>
 **Class description:** </br>
 **LoadBalancerDataSource** class is used to specify database connection details.
 You must pass driverClassName, url, username, password.
 By default driverClassName="org.postgresql.Driver", user= "postgres", pass = "", so if you have database with these parameters you need to give just url. </br>
 **DatabaseConfiguration** class is used to specify whole database settings.
-That includes collection of LoadBalancedDataSources and LoadBalancingStrategy.
+That includes collection of LoadBalancerDataSources and LoadBalancingStrategy.
 It has to be passed as an argument in LoadBalancer constructor  </br>
 **LoadBalancingStrategy** class is used to specify concrete load balancing strategy.
 There are two available strategies: EqualDistributionStrategy and RandomStrategy.</br>

 **Configuration example:**